clium/ckv/README.md

 - Asterisk (`*`): This matches zero or more occurences of any characters.
 For example, `ABC*` matches `ABC`, `ABC1`, `ABC_1234`, etc.
 - Plus (`+`): This matches one or more occurences of any characters.
 For example, `DEF+` matches `DEF1`, `DEF_1234`, etc.
 - Question mark (`?`): This matches exactly one occurence of a character.
 For example, `KEY??` matches `KEYQQ`, `KEY12`, etc.
-- Character class (`[]`): TODO

 The second line, `"<path_to_file2>"::{*};` asks to import all keys in the file.

 # Metadata/Attributes

 Metadata can be associated to keys or `import` statements in the form of attributes.
-This can be used by according to the context.
+This can be used according to the context.

 ```ckv
 #[attr(nest_attr(val))]